-- Section 3 Current Operations, describes the current state of ATFM operations in Asia Pacific and the associated need for improvement. - Section 4 Proposed Concept Regional ATFM, provides a detailed description of the concept, including assumptions, core capabilities, stakeholder responsibilities, and policy considerations.
+- Section 3 Current Operations, describes the current status of ATFM operations in MID region and the associated need for improvement. - Section 4 Proposed Concept Regional ATFM, provides a detailed description of the concept, including assumptions, core capabilities, stakeholder responsibilities, and policy considerations.
 The section first describes the parts of the concept that must be consistent for any implementation of Regional ATFM.
 Implementation considerations, adaptable according to the needs of individual ANSPs are also described. - Section 5 Operational Scenario, illustrates an example of the step-by-step procedures for handling a given capacity reducing event, following the Regional ATFM Concept. - Section 6 Expected Benefits of Proposed Concept, presents a summary of the expected benefits resulting from the implementation of the proposed concept.

-3. Current Operations in the Asia/Pacific Region
+3. Current Operations in the MID Region

-3.1 ANSPs in the Asia/Pacific region currently have limited ATFM/CDM procedures in place to manage the traffic flows within their areas of responsibility.
-There are also very few regional agreements to manage traffic flows between ANSPs.
-Asia/Pacific stakeholders do have some tools and processes to monitor and predict resource utilization, but the predictions are not always accurate, automated, or shared among regional stakeholders.

-3.2 Strategic balancing of capacity at airports in the region is currently undertaken through the airport slot allocation process.
+- 3.1 ANSPs in the MID Region currently have limited ATFM/CDM procedures in place to manage the traffic flows within their Flight Information Regions (FIRs).
+There is also lack of regional agreement to manage traffic flows between ANSPs.
+Some MID States do have some tools and processes to monitor and predict resource utilization, but the predictions are not always accurate, automated, or cross-border shared. - 3.2 Strategic balancing of capacity at airports in the MID Region is currently undertaken through the airport slot allocation process or the application of Minimum Departure Intervals (MDIs).
 During the pre-tactical and tactical ATFM phases1, balancing of arrival demand with the available capacity at airports is mostly reactive in nature.
-Planning TMIs ahead of time is difficult because the demand data are not generally accurately predicted and there is limited control of departures.
-As a result, most of the demand balancing is carried out by ANSPs within their own area of responsibility through tactical flow management with the support of arrival management systems (AMAN).
-This reactive management of demand often results in inefficient means of balancing flows, such as airborne holding and vectoring.
+Planning ATFM measures ahead of time is difficult because the demand data are not generally accurately predicted and there is limited control of departures.
+As a result, most of the demand balancing is carried out by ANSPs within their own area of responsibility through tactical flow management in some FIRs with the support of arrival management systems (AMAN).
+This reactive management of demand often results in inefficient means of balancing flows, such as airborne holding and vectoring. - A challenge in terms of implementing an advanced ATFM system within the Region is the high percentage of international traffic.
+This characteristic poses a challenge to implementation due to the cross-border effect of ATFM measures such as Ground Delay Programs (GDPs) that assign flights with Calculated Take-Off Times (CTOTs) to comply with.
+Current, flights departing from airports outside of the ANSP's controlling authority operate as they originally intended, without absorbing all or even some of the delay.
+Accordingly, a new cross-FIR boundary concept is proposed to overcome this challenge and effectively apply ATFM measures to flights operating into constrained airports and airspace, while operating from airports or in the airspace of a different control authority.